 - you must undergo and pass both an English comprehension and a knowledge test prior to being granted a licence.

-Please refer to the guide to obtaining a licence which is available to download below.
+Please refer to the guide to obtaining a licence which is available to download from the Documents section.

 You must attend the licensing office in person to make an appointment to begin the application process.
-You must also pay the applicable fee at this time.
-Fees may be paid via cash, debit card or cheque, supported by a current bankers card.
+You must also pay the applicable fee at this time and fees may be paid via cash, debit card or cheque, supported by a current bankers card.
 All cheques should be made payable to Leeds City Council.
 Please see our guide to obtaining a licence for a full list of our fees.
-This is available to available to download below.

 You will be given a half hour slot with a licensing officer to process your application, including the completion of a DBS disclosure.
 We use an appointment system to make sure that that existing licensed drivers are not inconvenienced by being off the road longer than is necessary and that unnecessary queues do not build up in the licensing office.
 Missed appointments may result in an administrative fee being applied.